Cleeng/mediastore-sdk/README.md

 <TransactionList />
 ```

-#### UpdateProfile
+#### <a id="update-profile-header"></a>UpdateProfile

-UpdateProfile is a component that displays all information about current Customer.
-It also gives posibility to change that profile information.
-From UpdateProfile component Customer will also be able to reset his password or update terms.
+`UpdateProfile` is a component that displays all information about a current customer.
+It also gives the possibility to change that profile information.

+Customers will also be able to reset their password or update consents from the `UpdateProfile` component.

 Usage: